CSIS-iLab/ocean/_posts/2020-07-31-distant-water-fishing-along-china-s-maritime-silk-road.md

 ## **Conclusion**

 As an emerging great power, China drives trends and shapes or distorts international norms within a given sector though its behavior the sector.
 The country’s impact on marine resources and global ocean sustainability is further multiplied by China’s massive demand and market presence and by the relatively smaller U.S. and EU distant-water fleet presences.
 This lack of a counterbalancing force in tonnage must be bolstered by commitments to multilateralism, international norms, and good governance, carried out using market power and diplomatic soft power.
-Above all, the United States and European Union should commit to working with developing states to manage marine resources sustainably and equitably.
+Above all, the United States and European Union should commit to working with developing states to manage marine resources sustainably and equitably.{% logo %}